Search

 Mummy memoirs suck

-I’m no snob and I love a flick through a voyeuristic gossip mag, but do I really need to be given a guided tour around a celeb’s (or celeb’s wife) womb and nursery every time there’s a baby on the way?
-Becoming a mum IS amazing, but it’s not unusual.
+I’m not one to look down on others, and I enjoy flipping through a scandalous gossip magazine, but do I really need a detailed tour of a celebrity’s (or their spouse’s) womb and nursery every time they’re expecting?
+Becoming a mother is truly amazing, but it’s hardly extraordinary.

-I have no scientific evidence, but I’m just convinced that falling pregnant with your first child does something to your brain.
-No matter how many prams we’ve cooed into or how many mothers we’ve known in our lifetime, our minds wipe the slate clean and convince us that we are now the sole creators of the universe.
+While I lack scientific proof, I am convinced that getting pregnant with your first child transforms your brain.
+Regardless of how many prams we have admired or mothers we have encountered, it seems our minds completely reset, tricking us into thinking we are now the exclusive creators of the universe.

-When I was pregnant there were no celebrity mummy memoirs, but I did devour every handbook I could get my mitts on.
-Most of them were crap.
-For example, do you pelvic floor exercises 400 times a day.
-Preferably while drinking a wheatgrass power shake…although, it’s true about the pelvic exercises…unless you want a bucket minge.
+When I was expecting, I didn’t come across any celebrity mommy memoirs, but I did consume every guidebook I could find.
+Most of them were disappointing.
+For example, they suggested performing pelvic floor exercises 400 times a day while sipping on a wheatgrass power shake… although, to be fair, the pelvic exercises are essential… unless you want to end up with a bucket minge.

-I know women have worried for months, because of an ertrant serving of sherry trifle at Aunt Doreen’s birthday party, or accidentally standing near a picture of someone smoking a cigarette.
+I know that women have stressed for months due to an errant serving of sherry trifle at Aunt Doreen’s birthday party or inadvertently standing near someone smoking.

-But if a celeb pregnancy book gets you through it, then go and buy one…but please don’t bore the fuck out of everyone with it.
-Because most of us couldn’t care a less.
+However, if a celebrity pregnancy book helps you navigate these challenges, go ahead and pick one up… but please spare the rest of us from the details.
+Because most of us really couldn’t care less.

 Remember, pregnancy is not an illness.